Barbara Mikulski

 Barbara Ann Mikulski (/mɪ'kʌlski/ mih-KUL-skee; born July 20, 1936) is an American politician and social worker who served as a United States senator from Maryland from 1987 to 2017.
 A member of the Democratic Party, she also served in the United States House of Representatives from 1977 to 1987.
 Mikulski is the third-longest-serving female United States Senator, and the longest-serving U.S. Senator in Maryland history.

-Raised in the Fell's Point neighborhood of East Baltimore, Mikulski attended Mount Saint Agnes College and the University of Maryland School of Social Work.
+Born and raised in the Highlandtown neighborhood of East Baltimore, Mikulski attended Mount Saint Agnes College and the University of Maryland School of Social Work.
 Originally a social worker and community organizer, she was elected to the Baltimore City Council in 1971 after delivering a highly publicized address on the "ethnic movement" in America.
 She was elected to the House of Representatives in 1976, and in 1986, she became the first woman elected to the United States Senate from Maryland.

 From the death of Senator Daniel Inouye in December 2012 until 2015, Mikulski chaired the Senate Appropriations Committee.
 She was the first woman and first Marylander to hold the position.
 At her retirement, she was the ranking minority member of the committee.
 She also served on the Health, Education, Labor, and Pensions Committee and the Select Committee on Intelligence.

 On March 2, 2015, Mikulski announced that she would retire after five terms in the Senate and would not seek reelection in 2016.
 In January 2017, Mikulski joined Johns Hopkins University as a professor of public policy and advisor to University President Ronald J. Daniels.

 Early life, education, and career

-Mikulski was born and raised in the Fell's Point neighborhood of East Baltimore, the eldest of the three daughters of Christine Eleanor (née Kutz) and William Mikulski.
+Mikulski was born and raised in the Highlandtown neighborhood of East Baltimore, the eldest of the three daughters of Christine Eleanor (née Kutz) and William Mikulski.
 Her parents were both of Polish descent; her immigrant great-grandparents had owned a bakery in Baltimore.
 During her high school years at the Institute of Notre Dame, she worked in her parents' grocery store, delivering groceries to elderly neighbors who were unable to leave their homes.

-After graduating with a Bachelor of Arts in Sociology from Mount Saint Agnes College (now a part of Loyola University Maryland) in 1958, she obtained her master's degree in social work (MSW) from the University of Maryland School of Social Work in 1965.
+Mikulski graduated with a Bachelor of Arts in sociology from Mount Saint Agnes College (now a part of Loyola University Maryland) in 1958.
+She earned her Master of Social Work from the University of Maryland, Baltimore in 1965.
 She worked as a social worker for Catholic charities and Baltimore's Department of Social Services, helping at-risk children and educating seniors about the Medicare program.
 Mikulski became an activist social worker when she heard about plans to build Interstate 95 through Baltimore's Fells Point and Canton neighborhoods.
 She helped organize communities on both sides of the city and successfully fought to stop the construction of the road.
 Her efforts to prevent the highway from running through Southeast Baltimore also resulted in the establishment of the Southeast Community Organization, a non-profit which worked to improve Baltimore neighborhoods.